A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 The cost of NOT expanding Medicaid eligibility

-(Indiana, Pennsylvania, Alaska, Montana, Louisiana, Virginia, Maine, Utah, Idaho, Nebraska, Oklahoma, Missouri, and South Dakota have expanded their Medicaid programs since that report was produced in 2014, so they are no longer missing out on federal Medicaid expansion funding; North Carolina will join them as of late 2023.)
+(Indiana, Pennsylvania, Alaska, Montana, Louisiana, Virginia, Maine, Utah, Idaho, Nebraska, Oklahoma, Missouri, South Dakota, and North Carolina have expanded their Medicaid programs since that report was produced in 2014, so they are no longer missing out on federal Medicaid expansion funding.)

 Just five states – Florida, Texas, North Carolina, Georgia, and Tennessee – would have received nearly 60% of that funding (a total of $227.5 billion) if they had expanded Medicaid to cover their poorest residents starting in 2013.
 The good news is that although the federal government is no longer funding the full cost to expand Medicaid, they’ll always pay at least 90% of the cost, making the state Medicaid expansion a good deal for states regardless of when they implement it (in other words, for every dollar a state spends to cover its Medicaid expansion population, the federal government will kick in $9).

 For residents of states that haven’t expanded Medicaid, their federal tax dollars are being used to pay for Medicaid expansion in other states, while none of the Medicaid expansion funds are coming back to their own states.
-Between 2013 and 2022, $152 billion in federal taxes will have been collected from residents in states not expanding Medicaid, and will be used to fund Medicaid expansion in other states.
+Between 2013 and 2022, $152 billion in federal taxes was collected from residents in states not expanding Medicaid, and used to fund Medicaid expansion in other states.

 Public support for Medicaid expansion

-Public support for Medicaid expansion is relatively strong, even in Conservative-leaning states: In Wyoming (considered the most Conservative state), 56% of the public are in favor of Medicaid expansion.
+Public support for Medicaid expansion is relatively strong, even in Conservative-leaning states: In Wyoming (considered the most Conservative state), 56% of the public support Medicaid expansion.
 But the Republican-led legislature in Wyoming has consistently rejected Medicaid expansion, despite Republican former Governor Matt Mead’s support for expansion.

 Voters in Utah, Idaho, and Nebraska — all conservative-leaning states — approved Medicaid expansion ballot initiatives in the 2018 election.
 And the same thing happened in Missouri and Oklahoma in 2020, and in South Dakota in 2022.

 In Texas – home to more than a quarter of those in the coverage gap nationwide – a board of 15 medical professionals appointed by then-Governor Rick Perry recommended in November 2014 that the state accept federal funding to expand Medicaid, noting that the uninsured rate in Texas was “unacceptable.”
-But no real progress towards Medicaid expansion has been made since then, and U.S. census data indicated that 18.4% of Texas residents were uninsured in 2019 – the highest rate in the country
+But no real progress towards Medicaid expansion has been made since then, and U.S. census data indicated that 16.6% of Texas residents were uninsured in 2022 – by far the highest rate in the country.12

 There are several other states where the legislature or the governor – or both – are generally opposed to the ACA, but where Medicaid expansion has been actively considered, either by the governor or legislature or in negotiations with the federal government.
 These include Kansas and Tennessee as well as North Carolina, which enacted Medicaid expansion legislation in 2023 after years of political wrangling on the issue.